Sauhardya27/dacoid-assignment/README.md

-# Modern React Calendar App
+# Modern Next.js Calendar App

-A feature-rich calendar application built with React, TypeScript, and Tailwind CSS.
+A feature-rich calendar application built with Next.js, React, TypeScript, and Tailwind CSS.
 This modern calendar solution offers a clean, intuitive interface for managing events and appointments with both light and dark mode support.

 ## 🌟 Features

 ### Core Functionality
 - Create, edit, and delete events with customizable:
   - Title and description
-  - Start and time times
+  - Start and end times
   - Color coding
 - Monthly view navigation
 - Real-time event search